Updated: Sep 18

 We have done a good job in controlling the Eurasian Water Milfoil (EWM) which had completely ringed the lake and was getting chopped by boat props which is how it can reproduce (fragmentation).
 Unfortunately, the 2nd target species, Curly Leaf Pondweed (CLP) took full advantage of the extra space and nutrients and grew into the same locations as the EWM.
 Last month, we conducted the final ‘booster’ application of Sonar (fluridone).
 It has done its job and the CLP is in recession.
 As a final obligation, per our project plan, we are obligated to conduct a full plant assay by the end of this season.

 Our next concern should be algae.
-As we suppress plant growth, nutrients that plants aren’t taking up become available for algae.
+As we suppress plant growth, nutrients that plants aren’t taking up become available to algae.
 We have been lucky with limited runoff from large rain events and with moderate temperatures.
 If we get heavy rains or a heat wave, we may experience another algae bloom which can include toxic blue-green algae.
 We’ll send out a specific notice if blue-green algae is discovered.
 The green filamentous algae that can be seen on top of the surface, often clinging to other plants, is non-toxic.

 Water Quality Programs: